Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 --await-warning and --await-critical thresholds alert on sustained latency;
 both are disabled by default.
 A critical latency threshold is the place to catch a disk that is effectively hung.
-Perfdata is emitted for each disk (read/write throughput per second and I/O latency, plus disk busy percentage on Linux), so you can graph trends.
+Perfdata is emitted for each disk (read/write throughput per second, IOPS and I/O latency, plus disk busy percentage on Linux), so you can graph trends.
 On Linux the check focuses on block devices with a mounted filesystem by default; use `--include-unmounted` to also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help            show this help message and exit